 Shoreline Community College has partnered with BankMobile, a financial services company serving higher education to provide refund disbursements.
 With this fund disbursement process, you will have the ability to access your financial aid refund.
 For more information about BankMobile, please visit BankMobile's How It Works page.

 It is very important to keep your address current at Shoreline Community College.

 Enrollment and Funding Levels

-All Offer Notifications are based on full time enrollment (12 or more credits) unless otherwise notified.
+All aid offer notifications are based on full time enrollment (12 or more credits) unless otherwise notified.
 Students who plan to take fewer classes should notify the financial aid office in writing of their enrollment plans.
 Awards will be adjusted per the following enrollment levels:

 - Full Time = 12 or more credits

 - Half-time = 6-8.5 credits

 - Less than half-time 1-5.5 credits

 Federal Direct Loans, Work-Study and Tuition Waiver programs require enrollment in 6 or more credits to maintain eligibility.
 Washington College Grant and Shoreline Grant programs require enrollment in 3 or more credits.